The X Files is a 1998 USA Sci-Fi mystery thriller by Rob Bowman. With David Duchovny, Gillian Anderson and John Neville.

 Cut for a PG-13 rating in the US and further cut by the BBFC for a 12

 rating.
 The uncut Director's Cut is available in the US on DVD.
 The UK Xtreme version of the Director's Cut suffers the same BBFC cuts as the UK Theatrical Version.
-The BBFC noted though that it had waived its cuts and could have been released
+The BBFC noted though that it had waived its cuts and could have been released uncut.
+The

-uncut.
-The 2017 Blu-ray features the cut US theatrical version, but now at least without the BBFC cut.
+2017 Blu-ray features the cut US theatrical version, but now at least without the BBFC cut.

-Xander "XXX" Cage is a thrill seeker who until now has been deemed
+Xander "XXX" Cage is a thrill seeker who until now has been deemed untouchable by the

-his natural athletic prowess and a whole lot of attitude.
+prowess and a whole lot of attitude.
 Xander must combat an organization led by a clever, ruthless and nihilistic Yorgi whose first target is the city of Prague.

 headbutt that was previously cut by the BBFC.
 This was passed 12 without BBFC cuts for moderate violence and drug references for: